knpuniversity/symfony/knpu/ep2-fundamentals/caching-by-environment.md

 The key point is that *all* of the files are just loading each other: it's all the same system.

-In fact, I could all of `security.yml`, paste it into `config.yml`, completely delete `security.yml` and everything would be fine.
+In fact, I could copy all of `security.yml`, paste it into `config.yml`, completely delete `security.yml` and everything would be fine.
 In fact, the only reason `security.yml` even exists is because it *feels* good to keep that stuff in its own file.
 The same goes for `services.yml` - a *big* topic we'll talk about in the